mdundek/yava/SETUP.md

 ### Configure Snowboy<a name="snowboy"></a>

 Grab a hotword model if you don't want to use the default one (Hey Alice).
-To do so, download a public hotword from the [Snowboy](https://snowboy.kitt.ai/), or generate your own private hotword on their website.
+To do so, download a public hotword from [Snowboy](https://snowboy.kitt.ai/), or generate your own private hotword on their website.
 Download the hotword file to the folder `resources/snowboy/models`.
 By default, there is a model file in this folder called `Hotword.pmdl`, that is trained for the trigger phrase `Hey Alice`.
 Attention, only one hotword file can be used at a given time.
-So if you download your own hotword file, please make sure to reference it in the `(my-)docker-compose.yml` file under the component `yava-hotword`, specific to Snowboy.
+So if you download your own hotword file, please make sure to reference it in the `(my-)docker-compose.yml` file under the component `yava-hotword`, that is specific to Snowboy.

 > IMPORTANT: If you are planning to commercialize your solution, you will need to get a license from the Snowboy team.